bitboxer/bitboxer.de/_posts/2012-10-16-rails-rumble-2012-happy-geocode.markdown

 Rails What?!
 For all of you who don't know what the Rails Rumble is: it is a contest for Rails developers.
 Implement an awesome idea in 48 hours and win prizes while doing so.
 Awesome, right?
-Out of the 500 teams who participated, around 300 got a working version of their idea...well, mostly working ;) .
+Out of the 500 teams who participated, around 300 got a working version of their idea...well, mostly working :wink: .

 Our idea was to create a working geocoder for [OpenStreetMap](http://www.openstreetmap.org).
 A geocoder can reference an